Family Assistance Plan: Failure

 When the bill reached the Senate Finance Committee, it faced its hardest test which ultimately led to its demise.
 From the political perspective, the bill was killed by both the liberals who thought it was too "stingy" and the conservatives who thought it would discourage people from working.
 Another point of concern for the Senate Finance Committee was the bill's inability to eliminate disparate effects among the recipients, in particular against the working male.
 The argument was that some non-working families would be receiving more benefits under the FAP than the working male because the latter would be ineligible to receive state supplements.
 Furthermore, senators brought up the continued issue of inequities.
 Although the FAP benefit rate would be the same across the nation, individual states still preserved their supplements which meant that the benefit level varied in different parts of the country.

-The Senate Finance Committee instructed the administration to work out a revised plan that would address the issues brought up by the Committee.
+The Senate Finance Committee instructed the administration to work out a revised plan that would address the issues brought up by the committee.
 The revised plan did not substantially change the provisions of the FAP, but it proposed other benefit programs to be redesigned to fit the FAP.
 There was to be a gradual reduction in other welfare benefits such as housing, food stamps, and medical benefits as the income increased, just like the FAP benefits.
 Furthermore, the taxes that applied to the earnings of the FAP recipients increased significantly which reduced the incentive for many to find employment.

-The welfare reforms conservatives advocates for needed to "force" people back to employment, uncover welfare fraudsters, and identify male deserters.
+The welfare reforms conservatives advocated for needed to "force" people back to employment, uncover welfare fraudsters, and identify male deserters.
 The FAP added 13 million to the welfare system; therefore, the FAP hardly seemed to be welfare reform.
 There was also some regional opposition to the bill.
 Particularly, southerners quickly realized that the significant amount of federal relief to state finances would go toward bigger states like California and New York, based on federal assumptions of these states' welfare expenses.
 However, the majority of the FAP benefits would go toward poor people in Southern states.
 With a lack of support from both liberals and conservatives, the Family Assistance Plan had no prospect of passing the Senate despite much-needed welfare reforms.